Update Date: 03.05.2023

-- Any suspicious transaction must be reported to the appropriate authority (and any transaction above 30 million JPY (209,000 GBP), in crypto or fiat, must be notified to the Ministry of Finance following the Foreign Exchange and Foreign Trade Act).
+Additionally, any suspicious transactions must be reported to the appropriate authorities, and any transaction above 30 million JPY (209,000 GBP), in crypto or fiat, must be notified to the Ministry of Finance following the Foreign Exchange and Foreign Trade Act.

 Cryptocurrency Exchange Regulations

-Japan's crypto exchange regulations are developing.
-Only companies with a highly qualified Financial Bureau are permitted to exist as cryptocurrency exchanges under the PSA, but international cryptocurrency exchanges are permitted to work if they can prove an equivalent registration standard in their host country, in maintaining Japan's progressive attitude.
+Japan is updating its regulations for crypto exchanges.
+To operate as a cryptocurrency exchange under the PSA, only companies with a highly qualified Financial Bureau are eligible.
+However, international cryptocurrency exchanges can work in Japan if they can demonstrate an equivalent registration standard in their home country, in line with Japan's progressive approach.

 Changes in Cryptocurrency Rules in Japan

-In October 2018, the Financial Action Task Force (FATF) updated its recommendations.
-Crypto asset exchangers, custodians of crypto assets, and others will be obliged to adopt anti-money laundering and counter-terrorism funding measures as a result of the changes.
-On May 1, 2020, amendments to the Payment Service Act were enacted, considering such FATF guidelines.
+In October 2018, the Financial Action Task Force (FATF) made updates to its recommendations.
+As a result of these changes, crypto asset exchangers, custodians of crypto assets, and others will now be required to adopt anti-money laundering and counter-terrorism funding measures.
+On May 1, 2020, amendments to the Payment Service Act were put into effect to align with the FATF guidelines.

-The following are the major components of the Payment Service Act changes.
+The following are the key components of the changes in the Payment Service Act.

-Because most crypto assets are not used as currencies, cryptocurrencies are being referred to as "crypto-assets" rather than "virtual currencies," and commercials for "speculative investments" in the crypto world are being restricted.
-Provisions concerning in-advance alerts, etc., have been imposed, which relate to applications for enrolment of a crypto asset exchanger.
+- Since most crypto assets are not used as currencies, they are now referred to as "crypto-assets" instead of "virtual currencies."
+Advertising for "speculative investments" in the crypto world is restricted.
+In addition, requirements have been imposed regarding in-advance alerts for applications to become a crypto asset exchanger.

 - The changes also include regulations for online advertising of crypto asset exchangers, prohibited actions, provision of information to users, and other measures to ensure user security, as well as handling users' monetary and crypto assets.